Last updated on January 18th, 2023 at 01:50 pm

-If you’ve ever looked into starting a business on Amazon, chances are that you’ve come across the term “Retail Arbitrage.”
-Retail Arbitrage is fairly an easy concept.
-A retail store sell its products to you at a certain rate.
-When you buy the products and sell the same with a higher rate, you earn a profit out of it.
-This is called a retail arbitrage.
+If you’ve ever looked into starting a business on Amazon, the chances are that you’ve come across the term “Retail Arbitrage.”
+Retail Arbitrage is a pretty easy concept.
+A retail store sells its products to you at a specific rate.
+You earn a profit when you buy the products and sell the same at a higher rate.
+This is called retail arbitrage.
 More specifically, you purchase a product for a lower or slightly discounted price and then sell the same product at a slightly higher price, therefore flipping it for a profit.

 Getting Started with Amazon Arbitrage for Beginners

-If you have made up your mind to starting your journey as a Amazon Arbitrageur, the First thing you have to do is Setting Up your Amazon Seller Account.
+If you have decided to start your journey as an Amazon Arbitrageur, you have to set up your Amazon Seller Account.

-You need an account to access a free app that provides you with the information you need to begin researching items on Amazon.
+You need an account to access a free app that provides the information you need to begin researching items on Amazon.

-I recommend signing up for an individual seller account to start because it doesn’t have any monthly fees.
+I recommend signing up for an individual seller account because it doesn’t have any monthly fees.

-Th next thing you should do is to download the Amazon Seller App.
+The next thing you should do is download the Amazon Seller App.
 It’s free and directly available through Amazon.
-You get details on the selling price, fees, among a few other details, of any product that is available on their website.
+You get details on the selling price, fees, and other details of any product available on their website.

-It uses the camera on your cell phone to scan the barcode of any product, and will then show you the pricing and fee information for any item that you are considering selling on Amazon.
+It uses the camera on your cell phone to scan the barcode of any product and then show you the pricing and fee information for any item you are considering selling on Amazon.

 Then, after these steps are done, find products to sell on Amazon.
-I have discussed below in details as to how you can find the best products to sell on amazon.
+I have discussed in detail how you can find the best products to sell on amazon.

-Find the products, open your Amazon Seller App, and use your phone’s camera to scan the barcode of the products.
+Find the products, open your Amazon Seller App, and use your phone’s camera to scan the products’ barcodes.
 Check two things on the screen:

-- The first is to make sure you are eligible to sell the product on Amazon under the selling eligibility section.
+- The first is to make sure you can sell the product on Amazon under the selling eligibility section.

 The sales rank is a piece of information that Amazon provides that gives us an idea of how fast an item is currently selling on Amazon.

 For your first few months, I’d recommend looking for sales ranks that are lower than 250,000.
-As you gain more experience you can definitely tweak this, but ranks under this range are a good starting point.
+As you gain more experience, you can tweak this, but ranks under this range are a good starting point.

-If the app shows that you are eligible to sell the item, and the rank is less than your threshold, then you want to check and see if the item will provide a desirable return on investment.
+If the app shows that you are eligible to sell the item and the rank is less than your threshold, you want to check and see if it will provide a desirable return on investment.

 Check Your Retail Arbitrage Products Profitability

-I recommend to setting your minimum profit to at around $3 per product.
-This means that you won’t buy any items that you will make less than $3 in profit on.
+I recommend setting your minimum profit to at around $3 per product.
+This means that you won’t buy any items to make less than $3 in profit on.

 Understand the Retail Arbitrage Ecosystem within Amazon

 If you watch the Ecosystem of Retail Arbitrage within Amazon closely, it is fairly like any other ecosystem.
-Every one is inter dependent.
-Most importantly, every one is profiting.
-A retailer buys a product in a cheaper price and sells it at a higher price at Amazon.
+Everyone is interdependent.
+Most importantly, everyone is profiting.
+A retailer buys a product at a lower price and sells it at a higher price at Amazon.
 The retailer earns a profit.
-Amazon here, charges you with a small charge for using their platform.
-Amazon charges this small fee from all its retailers and that’s how they earn their profits.
+Amazon here charges you a small charge for using their platform.
+Amazon charges this small fee from all its retailers, and that’s how they earn their profits.

-The thing which you have to understand is when you are in a ecosystem, you have to think about all the co-exciting people in the ecosystem.
+You have to understand when you are in an ecosystem, you have to think about all the co-exciting people in the ecosystem.
 To maintain the balance, you have to work both ways.
 If you want to gain something, you should be ready to give out some.
 You can not take everything and not give anything.
 This will ruin the balance of the ecosystem.

 Can you Make Money with Amazon Arbitrage?

-Yes, you can definitely make money with Amazon Arbitrage with this strategy.
+Yes, you can make money with Amazon Arbitrage with this strategy.

 On the more aggressive side, I recommend matching the lowest price of the same fulfillment method.
-On the more conservative side, I’d price between $0.01 and 1% higher than the lowest price of the same fulfillment method.
+I’d price between $0.01 and 1% higher than the lowest price of the same fulfillment method on the more conservative side.

-The reason for this is there are a few different “gaps” in the prices these items are selling for.
-Whenever I’m pricing an item I will look for significant gaps in price between the offers, and if there’s a decent gap, then many times I will price at the higher end of the spectrum to see if I can make some additional margin on the product I am selling.
+This is because there are a few different “gaps” in the prices these items are selling for.
+Whenever I’m pricing an item, I will look for significant gaps in price between the offers.
+If there’s a decent gap, then many times, I will price at the higher end of the spectrum to see if I can make some additional margin on the product I am selling.

-Pricing is something that you will definitely get a better feel for as you gain more experience selling on Amazon, but these general guidelines should be a good starting point.
-If you go through these basic guidelines, you will definitely be able to make money in Amazon Arbitrage.
+You will get a better feel for pricing as you gain more experience selling on Amazon, but these general guidelines should be a good starting point.
+If you go through these basic guidelines, you will make money in Amazon Arbitrage.